aultl/jekyll-slideshow/Readme.md

 This is a plugin for the [Jekyll platform][0] to allow gallery/slidshows to be included.

 ## Why?
+I looked all over for a plugin to create a slideshow.
+I only found one that was nolonger maintianed.
+So I wrote my own.

 ## Installation
 Add the plugin to the _plugin folder.
-Add the css and js to your assest folder and include them in your header
+Add the css and js to your assets folder and include them in your header

 ## Usage
 In your makrdown add the following tag